Information for students

 1) Preparation in Kiel: All participants of a GAME project first come to Kiel for a preparation course for one month.
 Here, all necessary theoretical and practical knowledge is imparted, which is required for the execution of the experiments.
 At the same time, all participants of this cohort get to know each other.

 2) Experiments abroad: In each partner country, the local GAME participant and his or her German partner carry out an experiment lasting several months, which has been prepared in detail in Kiel.
-In addition, each participant can also plan and conduct further experiments of his/her own.
+In addition, each participant may also plan and conduct additional experiments on their own.

 3) Follow-up in Kiel: All students of one cycle return to Kiel to evaluate the data obtained.
 This phase is intensively supervised by GEOMAR scientists.
 It starts with a comprehensive 2-week course in biostatistics.
 Then the global analysis of the data and the interpretation of the patterns found takes place.
 The subsequent module focuses on the communication of scientific results.
 After teaching the necessary techniques, a presentation is developed, which the participants present at various universities in northern Germany towards the end of the project.
 Intensive workshops on scientific writing and media competence round off the second part of the evaluation course.
 Finally, manuscripts will be written and prepared for publication in scientific journals.